Finiteness of the number of minimal atoms in Grothendieck categories: Abstract

 \section{Abstract}

-For a Grothendieck category having a noetherian generator, we prove that there exist only finitely many minimal atoms.
-This is a far-reaching generalization of the well-known fact that every commutative noetherian ring has only finitely many minimal prime ideals.
+For a Grothendieck category having a noetherian generator, we prove that there are only finitely many minimal atoms.
+This is a noncommutative analogue of the fact that every noetherian scheme has only finitely many irreducible components.
 It is also shown that each minimal atom is represented by a compressible object.